-The maintenance or emergency repair of transportation structures or riprap that was previously authorized may be exempt from getting a permit under Section 404 of the Clean Water Act (33 CFR 323.4).
-This can include bank stabilization, culvert repairs, and bridge footing scour repairs.
+The maintenance or repair of transportation structures that was previously authorized may be exempt from getting a permit under Section 404 of the Clean Water Act (33 CFR 323.4).
+This can include bank stabilization, culvert repairs, culvert maintenance, bridge footing scour repairs, and other types of projects.